datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 Therefore, datasets are used for various different research questions, by multiple researchers.

-Every member of the institute has an account on the compute cluster, and all of the data exists in dedicated directories on the server.
+Every member of the institute has an account on an expensive and large compute cluster, and all of the data exists in dedicated directories on this server.
 In order to work on their research questions without modifying original data, every user creates own copies of the full data in their user account on the cluster -- even if it contains many files that are not necessary for their analysis.
 In addition,